-Children and adults are at risk from physical, sexual and emotional (sometimes referred to as psychological abuse), neglect and domestic abuse Adults are also at risk from financial abuse, discriminatory abuse, institutional abuse, modern slavery (or human trafficking) and self neglect.
+Children and adults are at risk from physical, sexual and emotional (sometimes referred to as psychological abuse) and neglect.

+Adults are also at risk from domestic abuse, financial abuse, discriminatory abuse, institutional abuse, modern slavery (or human trafficking) and self neglect.